Negativity is contagious. Hang around it too long and you’re almost certain to catch it.

 Don’t stoke the fire.

-Now, this step requires a little finesse.
-Most negative stories will drag on as long as you continue responding with statements like, “That really is awful,” or “I can’t believe she did that.”
-Your agreement feeds into the story and encourages additional detail.
+Most stories about a negative experience will drag on as long as you continue responding with statements like, “That really is awful,” or “I can’t believe she did that.”
+Your agreement feeds into the negative experience and encourages additional detail.

 Focus on the positives.